 The trajectory of carbon emissions for Wokingham Borough has been steadily decreasing since 2012.
-This is partly due to Central Government targets to increase the renewable energy infrastructure nationally, resulting in a higher proportion of renewable energy feeding into the electricity supply, and technological advances leading to greater energy efficiency.
+This is partly due to Central Government targets to increase the renewable energy infrastructure nationally and technological advances leading to greater energy efficiency.
+However, further significant direct action is needed in key areas such as transport and retrofitting in order to continue the reduction.
+This will rely primarily on actions directly from the council, requiring support from central government through policy changes and funding.